-If the holders of Senior Notes or Subordinated Notes receive any consideration for their Senior or Subordinated Notes, the rules outlined above with respect to the Prepetition Opco Credit Agreement Claims will apply.
-If the holders of Senior Notes or Subordinated Notes do not receive any consideration for their notes, a holder will recognize a loss equal to its basis in its Senior Notes or Subordinated Notes.
-The character of such loss as long-term or short-term capital loss or as ordinary loss will be determined by a number of factors, including, among others, whether the Senior Notes or Subordinated Notes constitute a capital asset in the hands of the holder, and how long the Senior Notes or Subordinates Notes have been held.
+If the holders of Senior Notes or Subordinated Notes receive Alternatively, an Unsecured Creditor may be treated as not receiving any consideration for their Senior or Subordinated Notes, the rules outlined above with respect to the Prepetition Opco Credit Agreement Claims will apply.
+If the holders of Senior Notes or Subordinated Notes do not receive any consideration for their notes, a holder will recognize Claim and as recognizing a loss equal to its basis in its Senior Notes or Subordinated Notes Claim.
+The character of such loss as long-term or short-term capital loss or as ordinary loss will be determined by a number of factors, including, among others, whether the Senior Notes or Subordinated Notes constitute Unsecured Creditor's Claim constitutes a capital asset in the hands of the holder, and how long the Senior Notes or Subordinates Notes have been held.
+Claim was held by the holder.
+If an Unsecured Creditor's receipt of any NPH Warrants, NPH Investment Rights and NPH Post-Effective Investment Rights is not treated as received in exchange for the Unsecured Creditor's Claim, the holder may be treated as receiving a payment in the nature of a fee, which fee may be treated as ordinary income in an amount equal to the fair market value of the NPH Warrants, NPH Investment Rights and NPH Post-Effective Investment Rights received by the holder (if such rights have a fair market value).